juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 **Selecting the Statistical Model**

 This situation happens a lot in machine learning, our problem now is more complex and we as data scientist need to select the most appropriate model to tackle the problem.
-The truth is that we have a lot of models to choose for, there are TONS of models and possible solutions to this problem, and as we are going to see on a future chapter most of them do a great work!.
+The truth is that we have a lot of models to choose for, there are TONS of models and possible solutions to this problem, and as we are going to see in a future chapter most of them do a great work!.
 In this case, we could use a multivariable statistical model like Multiple Variable Linear Regression.
 To solve this I will rely on the statsmodels libraries, statsmodels is a Python module that provides many tools and statistical models ready to use, in this case, their linear regression implementation also includes multiple variable support specifically I will be using the OLS library that stands for Ordinary Least Squares.